DavidMMendenhall/computer-graphics-demos/Deferred_Rendering/readme.md

 - Color: The underlying color of the material.

 There is not much in terms of configuring via UI of this demo.

+## How to run?
+This can be run on any HTTP server.
+This also comes with its own server.js for running using a node.js server.
+You can run using the command `npm start` in the root of this project and use a WebGPU enabled browser to navigate to the port speciifed.